RigoBlock/rigoblock-monorepo/packages/dapp/README.md

 ### `yarn build`
 Builds the app for production to the `dist` folder.
 ### `yarn start`
-Starts an http-server serving the 'dist' folder on port 8080.
+Starts an http-server serving the `dist` folder on port 8080.
 ### `yarn dev`
 Runs the app in the development mode.